alastaircoote/try-catch-loader/readme.md

 rendering of a React component (for example) as the require statement will fail.

+## What doesn't it do?

+Fix the library.
+It'll just cause the require statement to return null, so the module will be inaccessible.
+You either need it to be inside a function that doesn't get run on the server, or wrap it in an if statement that checks what it is.

 ## Give me an example

 Fine.
 Consider the following React component: